Skip to main content

 "What are the open tasks today, and who is available to do them this afternoon?"

-2. For each task, call get_recommendations with the task's skills and a duration.
+2. Calls get_recommendations for each task, passing the task's skills and a duration.

 Scheduling a known job for a known resource